selinaerhabor/memory-game/README.md

 ## 4.3 Jasmine Tests Results:
+The Jasmine tests were carried out for the Hint function, how the memory game selects items in an array and for the selection of audio files.
-The Jasmine test results show that the correct classes are being called at each stage of the game.
+The results show that the correct variables are being called in the tested stages of the game.
+Screenshot of the [jasmine-tests.html] page.

 ## 4.4 Device Screen Size and Browser Compatibility Test Results: